 - If applying for the year 12 cohort you must currently be in year 12, and if you’re applying to the year 13 cohort you must currently be in year 13

 - You must be studying at least three A-levels, including Mathematics and Further Mathematics

 - You have achieved eight GCSEs with a minimum of six GCSEs graded at 7-9 (or A/A* level), including Science and Mathematics

 - You are capable of achieving an A grade in A-level Further Mathematics, even if you may not feel certain of this

 - You are willing to travel to Imperial up to two times a year on scheduled weekend dates

 - You are planning to apply for university courses with a large mathematical component

-This outreach programme supported by the Hg Foundation, aims to support state school students from backgrounds under-represented at university and Imperial.
+This outreach programme supported by the Hg Foundation, aims to support UK state school students from backgrounds under-represented at university and Imperial.
 We use the criteria below to assess who is eligible to participate.
 The more criteria you meet, the more likely your application will be successful.

 We will prioritise your application if:

 - You have been in care